Stetson Undergraduate Research Experience

 - Each student is required to write and submit an essay to evaluate their own personal summer research experience, including suggestions on program improvement.
 The chair of the Undergraduate Research Committee will provide a set of guidelines for the essay to award recipients.

 A completed application consists of:

-- A 100-200 word abstract of your project, including your title, your name and your advisor's name.
-This abstract should summarize your project's essential content.
-It should be written so as to be understandable to a non-specialist in your field.
+- An abstract of the project (100-200 words), including its title, your name and your advisor's name.
+The abstract should summarize the project's essential content, and should be understandable to a non-specialist in your field.

 - A letter of recommendation from the student's proposed faculty mentor, sent by the faculty member, using the online form.

 - One additional letter of recommendation from someone familiar with the student's academic achievements and/or research experience and potential, using the online form.